sciactive/nephele/packages/authenticator-pam/README.md

 # Options / Defaults

 - `realm` = `'Nephele WebDAV Service'`: The realm is the name reported by the server when the user is prompted to authenticate.
+- `unauthorizedAccess` = `false`: Allow the user to proceed, even if they are not authenticated.
 - `allowedUIDs` = `'500-59999'`: Comma separated UID ranges that are allowed to log in.

 ## realm

 It should be HTTP header safe (shouldn't include double quotes or semicolon).

+## unauthorizedAccess

+The authenticator will advertise that authentication is available, but the user will have access to the server without providing authentication.

+In the unauthorized state, the `user` presented to the Nephele adapter will have the username "nobody".

+WARNING: It is very dangerous to allow unauthorized access if write actions are allowed!

 ## allowedUIDs